rhythmthief/csci_2270_project/README.md

 Graph — the underlying data structure of this project.
 HashTable — heavily used during graph generation in Helpers.
 StackLL — A stack implemented using a linked list, exists in every graph vertex.
-BST — used for the scoring.
+BST — used for scoring.

 ![picture](https://raw.githubusercontent.com/rhythmthief/csci_2270_project/master/screenshot.png "In-game view.")